Complete Introduction to CRM in 2024

 How to find the best CRM?

 The first thing to know about finding a CRM is that they are all very similar.
 Most of them have the same CRM features, and most organizations will only use a small number of the features their CRM offers.
 It is not worth spending a large amount of time studying each CRM and running demos with them all.
 The best way to find the best CRM for your business is to schedule a demonstration with two or three of them.
 Before you do the demo, make a list of what your organization wants to use the CRM for.
 Then before the CRM provider starts the demo tell them this is what we will be using the CRM to do, show me how you would do it.
 Hopefully they will all be able to show you how to do those things, if they cannot you can rule them out immediately.
-Out of the CRM's that can, you should pick which you liked the best, which one gave you the best feeling.
+Out of those that can, you should pick which you liked the best, which one gave you the best feeling.

 The bottom line is spending a large amount of time on the search will feel like going in circles, and will not provide you any different results regardless how many different demos you see.